BLOG

 When a founder tries to hold onto marketing leadership beyond the point of complexity, strategy decays into a mere reaction.

-This “Operational Entropy” ensures that the company slowly drifts off course.
+This “Operational Entropy”.
+Is designed to help the company slowly drifts off course.
 The marketing becomes tactical and short-term.
 You hit the numbers this month by burning the list, but you miss the market shift that kills you next year.

 A Fractional CMO restores strategic integrity by owning the time horizon.
-While the team executes today, and the founder handles the vision for next year, the CMO ensures that the marketing strategy for the next two quarters is coherent, resourced, and protected from the daily whirlwind.
+While the team executes today, and the founder handles the vision for next year.
+The CMO is designed to help the marketing strategy for the next two quarters is coherent, resourced.
+And protected from the daily whirlwind.

 The Conversion Angle